SpaceX launches 4 amateurs on private Earth-circling trip

 CAPE CANAVERAL, Fla.
-(AP) — SpaceX’s first private flight blasted off Wednesday night with two contest winners, a health care worker and their rich sponsor, the most ambitious leap yet in space tourism.
+(AP) — SpaceX’s first private flight streaked into orbit Wednesday night with two contest winners, a health care worker and their rich sponsor, the most ambitious leap yet in space tourism.

-It was the first time a rocket streaked toward orbit with an all-amateur crew — no professional astronauts.
+It was the first time a spacecraft circled Earth with an all-amateur crew and no professional astronauts.

+“Punch it, SpaceX!” the flight's billionaire leader, Jared Isaacman, urged moments before liftoff.

-The Dragon capsule’s two men and two women are looking to spend three days circling the world from an unusually high orbit — 100 miles (160 kilometers) higher than the International Space Station — before splashing down off the Florida coast this weekend.
+The Dragon capsule’s two men and two women are looking to spend three days going round and round the planet from an unusually high orbit — 100 miles (160 kilometers) higher than the International Space Station — before splashing down off the Florida coast this weekend.

-Leading the flight is Jared Isaacman, 38, who made his fortune with a payment-processing company he started in his teens.
+It’s SpaceX founder Elon Musk’s first entry in the competition for space tourism dollars.

 Also along for the ride: sweepstakes winners Chris Sembroski, 42, a data engineer in Everett, Washington, and Sian Proctor, 51, a community college educator in Tempe, Arizona.